tulane-cmps6610-fall-2025/problem-set-04-YifeiSun01/answers.md

 $$N = 70.$$

 greedy algorithm would take 1 40 and 30 1.

 the best way is 2 35.

+In this setting of a completely random set of coins' denomination, we can not even make the value N. For example if all coins' denominations are even and the value is odd.

 - **4b.**